 California law allows judges to terminate misdemeanor probation early.
-The judge usually does this when someone completes probation conditions ahead of schedule and without any violations.10
+The judge usually does this when someone completes the terms of probation ahead of schedule and without any violations.10

 Not all judges are receptive to early termination of probation.
-In particular, some are reluctant to grant early termination of probation in cases involving:
+In particular, some are reluctant to grant it in cases involving:

 - Driving under the influence (DUI), or

 - California crimes of domestic violence.

 People on misdemeanor probation generally face no restrictions on travel.
 This is one significant way in which misdemeanor and felony alternative sentences differ.

 But defendants remain obligated to comply with all their conditions.
 Such conditions can include regular attendance at counseling or community service.
 As a practical matter, therefore, such conditions may make it difficult to leave the state.